-2. (1) A Relevant Person who has not spent any time in the period of

-10 days immediately before his or her arrival in the Bailiwick in a place that is a Red List Country at the relevant time, and who has a full vaccination history, will be required to take a test for COVID-19 directly on arrival in the Bailiwick (in this Schedule, a "day of arrival test").
+2. (1) A Relevant Person ("RP") who has not spent any time in the period of 10 days immediately before his or her arrival in the Bailiwick in a place that is a Red List Country at the relevant time, and who has a full vaccination history, must comply with the post-arrival testing requirements.